kiwix/kiwix-js/README.md

 ## Usage

 Install "Kiwix JS" form your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.
+Alternatively, bookmark or install the PWA version from https://moz-extension.kiwix.org/current/.
+To install in Chromium browsers, go to Settings -> Apps -> Install this site as an app.

 Additionally, the app requires ZIM archives that you can download from https://download.kiwix.org/zim/ or https://wiki.kiwix.org/wiki/Content_in_all_languages.
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

 It is unfortunately not yet technically possible to "remember" the selected ZIM file and open it automatically (browsers do not allow that for security reasons).
-There are
-[versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.
+There are [versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.

 ## Some technical details

 Technically, after reading an article from a ZIM file, there is a need to "inject" the dependencies (images, css, etc).
 For compatibility reasons, there are several ways to do it:

 - the "jQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to put the Base64 content in it.
 It is compatible with any browser.
-It works well on Mediawiki-based content but can miss some dependencies on some contents
+It works well on Mediawiki-based content but can miss some dependencies in some contents
 - the "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page would send and reply with content read from the ZIM file.
 It is a generic and much cleaner way than jQuery mode, but it does not work on all browsers.
-And ServiceWorkers are currently disabled by Mozilla in Firefox extensions.
+And Service Workers are currently disabled by Mozilla in Firefox extensions.
+We use a workaround (an offline-first PWA version) as a substitute within the extension.

 ## Compatibility

-This is written in HTML/javascript so it should work on many recent browser engines.
+Since the app is written in HTML/JavaScript, it should work in many recent browser engines.

 ### Officially supported platforms